search

 • A user story is taking more effort than was originally estimated, and Product Manager wants to find ways to cut aspects of planned functionality in order to still ship the improvement in the currently scheduled release.

-• A user story on the drafting board won't reach "Settled" by the last estimation session in the current sprint and cannot wait until the next sprint.
+• A user story on the drafting board won't reach "Ready for spec" by the last estimation session in the current sprint and cannot wait until the next sprint.
 This can also happen when we decide to bring a user story in mid-sprint.

 What happens during expedited drafting?

-1. If the user story wasn't "Settled" by the last estimation session, the product group's engineering manager (EM), release DRI, and Head of Product Design are notified in #g-mdm or #g-endpoint-ops.
+2. If the user story wasn't "Ready for spec" by the last estimation session, the product group's engineering manager (EM), release DRI, and Head of Product Design are notified in the #g-mdm or #g-endpoint-ops Slack channel.
 Decision to allow the user story to make it into the sprint is up to the release DRI.

-2. If the user story is already in the sprint, the EM, release DRI, and Head of Product Design are notified in #g-mdm or #g-endpoint-ops.
+3. If the user story is already in the sprint, the EM, release DRI, and Head of Product Design are notified in the #g-mdm or #g-endpoint-ops channel.
 If there are significant changes to the requirements, then the user story might be pushed to the next sprint.
 Decision is up to the release DRI.

 Write a user story